rambotech/BOG.Framework/README.md

   A class which uses reflection to extract the assembly info for an executable or assembly.

 ### BabbleOn
-  Allows real-time monitoring of a service or other headless operation from any TCP client.
+  Allows real-time monitoring of a service or other headless operation from any telnet client.

 ### CipherUtility
   A class for enciphering / deciphering.
 Allows client to override the SymmetricAlgorithm class used for cipher method.